OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 IRMNG and Index Fungorum), has ongoing institutional support, and no special terms of use, it seemed a good choice for the goal of coverage.

-Although we started with an earlier version, the version of the GBIF backbone in OTT 2.10 the one released in July 2003.
-A successor was only released on [date], as this report was being prepared.
+Although initially we started with the July 2012 version of the GBIF backbone, the version used in assembling OTT 2.10 is the one released in July 2013.
+A successor was only released in August 2016, as this report was being prepared.

 Beyond NCBI and GBIF, which together meet the objectives, additional development of the taxonomy has been driven unsystematically by